Remod-org/RealPortals/README.md

  - realportals.use -- Required to use plugin-defined portals
  - realportals.gun -- Required to manage portals including the issuance of a portal gun

+## TODO

+ - Add a snapto feature to allow the door to fit in with building parts or even public utilities (with permission).